 Divorce Lawyers Serving Pensacola, Florida

 Getting married in Florida may be as simple as signing a marriage certificate and paying a small fee, but getting a divorce in the sunshine state is no easy feat.
 Not only is the process itself much more legally intensive, but a divorcing couple will also need to present to a court their plans for how they will divide property, split debt, and care for shared children, among other things.
 As such, pursuing a divorce is an endeavor that should not be entered into without the assistance of a skilled attorney.
-At the law offices of Whibbs Stone Barnett, P.A., our law firm is here to provide you with sound representation and counsel.
+At the law offices of Whibbs Stone Barnett Turner, PA, our law firm is here to provide you with sound representation and counsel.

 Grounds for Divorce in Florida